A year-long program made possible by the Tory Burch Foundation.

 Benefits from the IGI and UC Berkeley resources:

-- The UCB entrepreneurial ecosystem and resources for educating entrepreneurs, commercializing research, and advancing startups
+- The UCB entrepreneurial ecosystem and resources for educating entrepreneurs, protecting and licensing innovation, and commercializing research

 - A $5,000 education grant, matching the funds from the Tory Burch Foundation